Mental focus and school choice

 - Highly focused kids can thrive in both big and small schools.
 Like distractible kids, they often do well in small- to medium-sized classes, which tend to provide tailored instruction, plenty of interaction, and the right mix of group and individual work to keep them engaged.

 - While coed schools come with the challenge of negotiating boy-girl relationships, many focused kids manage this well.
 Single-gender schools don’t have this distraction, but since they don’t offer a coed environment, make sure you give your son or daughter plenty of opportunities to interact with the other gender outside of school.

 - At a Montessori school, your focused child will often work independently on their own tasks, e.g., during two-hour-plus uninterrupted work periods, which can further enhance their ability to sustain their concentration.

 - The Reggio Emilia classroom is set up to promote lots of interaction and group learning, which helps focused kids engage even more fully with their work.

-To access more far more detailed information about highly focused kid’s school fit, read our in-depth guide.
+To access far more detailed information about mentally focused kid’s school fit, read our in-depth guide.

 Distractible kids often struggle to sustain their concentration in school.
 They find it challenging to focus for long periods of time and follow what’s going on in class.